 The EIF was established in 1994 by the Board of Governors of the EIB (representing the Member States), based on an act of primary EU law.
 The Act added an Article 30 to the Statute of the EIB, annexed to the Treaty, empowering the Board to establish the EIF and its statutes.
 Pursuant to that Article (since replaced by a general article on the establishment of EIB subsidiaries, the current Article 28 of Protocol (No. 5) on the Statute of the EIB), the EIF has legal personality and a financial autonomy similar to that of the EIB.

-According to Article 2 of its Statute, the task of the EIF is to contribute to the pursuit of the objectives of the European Union through giving guarantees and taking participations in enterprises.
+According to Article 2 of its Statute, the task of the EIF is to contribute to the pursuit of the objectives of the European Union by providing guarantees and taking participations in enterprises.
 In addition, the EIF may engage in other activities connected with or resulting from those tasks.

 As for the EIB, the position of the EIF is characterised by a close link with the European Union as regards its objectives.
-The EIF intends to contribute towards the Union’s objectives and task with carrying out activities in pursuit of the Union’s goals.
+The EIF intends to contribute towards the Union’s objectives and tasks by carrying out activities in pursuit of the Union’s goals.

 Article 2(23) of the CPR defines the "EIB", for the purpose of the CPR, as comprising the EIB, the EIF and any (other) subsidiary of the EIB.
 The EIF is therefore also identified in the CPR among the bodies to whom tasks of implementation of financial instruments may be entrusted by managing authorities (Article 38(4)(b)(i) of the CPR).

+As a result of the special status of the EIF, mandates with regard to management of financial instruments between managing authorities and the EIB may be concluded directly.

 Where a contract is directly awarded by a managing authority to the EIF for the implementation of a fund of funds, the EIF will select financial intermediaries to implement financial instruments on the basis of its own rules laid down in the "EIF Guide for Procurement - Guide for the procurement of services, supplies and works by the EIF for its own account".

 In addition, according to Article 7(3) of the CDR, when the EIF further entrusts implementation tasks to financial intermediaries, the selection must respect the specific requirements laid down in that provision (see section 3.8 below).